 10. The Source UE and the Target UE establish a secure connection using the security mechanism specified in KI#2.

-Editor's Note: Alignment with SA2 integrated discovery is FFS.
+Note 1: Alignment with stage 2 integrated discovery is not addressed in the present document.

-Editor's Note: Justification and content of discovery message in DCR is FFS.
+Note 2: Justification and content of discovery message in DCR is not addressed in the present document.

 6.32.3 Evaluation